aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-2/_index.md

 {{% /alert %}}
 ## **Added ConvertFormulasData Property to HTMLLoadOptions Class**
-ConvertFormulasData property has been added to the HTMLLoadOptions Class, in order to facilitate the developers to load Excel formulas from HTML files.
-The boolean ConvertFormulasData property indicates whether or not to convert the string to a formula when the string value starts with character '='.
+**ConvertFormulasData** property has been added to the **HTMLLoadOptions** class in order to facilitate developers to load Excel formulas from HTML files.
+The boolean **ConvertFormulasData** property indicates whether or not to convert the string to a formula when the string value starts with the character ‘=’.

 **C#**

 {{< highlight csharp >}}
  //Create an instance of HTMLLoadOptions

 HTMLLoadOptions loadOptions = new HTMLLoadOptions();